saxenaakshay/pizza-ordering-system/README.md

 # Pizza Ordering System
-This is an application that simulates a pizza ordering system.
+This is an application to simulate a pizza ordering system.
 Its main use case is to allow the users (customers) to place orders through a visual medium developed using C# in visual studio 2010.

 This project shows ways to implement similar ordering system for any type of system and managing orders and details of customers for future references.